 The data powering this website is available programmatically, via an API.
 Read the API documentation »

 For those interested in acquiring the original data from the source, here’s where our data comes from:

 - Raw filing data.
 Includes EINs and summary financials as structured data.

 - Exempt Organization profiles.
 Includes organization names, addresses, etc. You can merge this with the raw filing data using EIN numbers.

 - Form 990 documents requested and processed by Public.Resource.Org and ProPublica.
-A mirror of the original bulk data can be found at the Internet Archive.
+We post bulk downloads of these documents at the Internet Archive.